I for You

-"I for You" is the eleventh single by Japanese rock band Luna Sea, released on July 1, 1998.
+"I for You" is the eleventh single by Japanese rock band Luna Sea, released by Universal on July 1, 1998.
 It reached number 2 on the Oricon Singles Chart and was the 49th best-selling single of the year.
 It was the third and last in a serial release after the band's hibernation from 1997 to early 1998.

 Overview

-Original scores for "I for You" were composed by Sugizo as an orchestrated version; although it was first written around 1993, it had not been considered for recording until later, when an opportunity appeared for creating a theme song for a TV drama.
-The final version of the song was furnished with revisions by Ryuichi.
-Sugizo's mother is featured playing the cello.
+Original scores for "I for You" were composed by guitarist Sugizo as an orchestrated version; although it was first written around 1993, it had not been considered for recording until later, when an opportunity appeared for creating a theme song for a TV drama.
+The final version of the song was furnished with revisions by vocalist Ryuichi.
+Sugizo used a 1956 Gibson Les Paul Custom to record the song, and his mother is featured playing the cello.

 During the recording of "I for You", guitarist hide of X Japan, who was a close friend with members of the band, died.
 Some of the lyrics are described as a tribute to him by the members.
 It was used as the theme song for the Japanese TV drama God, Please Give Me More Time (神様、もう少しだけ, Kamisama, mō Sukoshi dake), which was also aired overseas in Asia and helped to popularize the band internationally, leading to their First Asian Tour the following year.

-The B-side "With" was originally composed by Inoran around 1994.
+The B-side "With" was originally composed by guitarist Inoran around 1994.
 Clock ticking appears near the end of the song, connecting it to the first track of Shine, "Time Has Come".